-FOOD: The general store is only two miles away ...a nice walk or bike ride , it has a nice wine selection and there is a seasonal market nearby with diverse organic and local foods.
+FOOD: The general store is less than two miles away ...a nice walk or bike ride , it has a nice wine selection and there is a seasonal market nearby with diverse organic and local foods.
 At Five Islands Seafood, on the water, is some of the best lobster and take out food in Maine.
 It is at the end of 127 south.
 Worth it!

-HISTORY: The noted towns of Bath, Brunswick and Wiscssset are only 12 to 20 minutes away.
+HISTORY: The noted towns of Bath, Brunswick, Freeport and Wiscasset are only 12 to 30 minutes away.

 CENTRALLY LOCATED: We are less than a days drive to so many Maine attractions.

 CREATURE COMFORTS: There are quality, enclosed portable toilets for your comfort, a short walk from the sites with soft lighting near each one so you aren't pooping in the dark.
 (Guests love them!)
-Each has switchable lighting and a fan inside.
+Each has lighting and a fan inside.

-DESCRIBED HERE are the five private tenting sites.
-Book sites 1-Morning Mist, 2-Babbling Brook, 3-Cedar Meadows here
+DESCRIBED HERE are all 7 private tenting sites.
+Book sites 1-Morning Mist, 2-Babbling Brook, 3-Cedar Meadows HERE.
+They are Maine WildWalkWaysTWO

 The Red Door and Frog Hollow sites are part of Maine WildWalkwaysOne.
 See that listing to book them.
 Streamside Overlook and Mountain Meadows are Maine WildWalkWaysTHREE, see that listing to book.

-The Red Door site is the shortest walk from parking and overlooks a scenic beaver pond with hundreds of water lilies (PEAK BLOOM OS NOW ) and cattails.
+The Red Door site is the shortest walk from parking and overlooks a scenic beaver pond with hundreds of water lilies and cattails.
 The sounds and sights of frogs, birds and deer are all around you.
 It's only a minute or two walk to the larger lake.
-See our other listing to book.
+See Maine WildWalkWaysONE to book.

-Frog Hollow, is near a stream and scenic beaver pond with waterlilies (Peak bloom is now) and a great view to the beavers home.
+Frog Hollow, is near a stream and scenic beaver pond with waterlilies and a great view to the beavers home.
 Frogs are abundant.
 It is a short distance from site 1.
 For larger groups consider booking both site 1 and 2.
-See our other listing to book.
+See Maine WildWalkWaysONE to book.

-BOOK THE BELOW LISTINGS FOR 1-MORNING MIST, 2-BABBLING BROOK AND 3-CEDAR MEADOWS SITES HERE
+BOOK THE LISTINGS FOR 1-MORNING MIST, 2-BABBLING BROOK AND 3-CEDAR MEADOWS SITES HERE